ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_maintain.md

 simply follow the [upload process](create_bmxapp_upload.html).
 The new version overwrites the older version of the application.

->   **Note**: If the older version of the application is already running when you start the upload,
+If the older version of the application is already running when you start the upload, {{site.data.keyword.cloud_notm}} automatically stops the application first.
-    {{site.data.keyword.cloud_notm}} automatically stops the application first.
+{: tip}

 ## Diagnosing and resolving problems